AndrewCathcart/contrived-di-example/README.md

 ## contrived-di-example

+In a Nestjs project I'm working on they use Dependency Injection heavily, but it's hidden behind the scenes with framework magic.
+I wanted to understand how it was working, so I've created this small Java project in order to try and emulate what I THINK they're doing.

-This is just a small project where I've practiced Design Patterns by implementing an example of constructor based Dependency Injection using the Factory & Strategy Pattern in order to achieve Inversion of Control.
+Here I'm also practicing Design Patterns / SOLID principles by utilising the Factory & Strategy Pattern in order to achieve Inversion of Control.

 Benefits of using Dependency Injection;
 - Separation of Concerns